David Starkey: 2020 comments

 On 25 September 2020, the Metropolitan Police opened an investigation into the interview over an allegation of a public order offence, which Starkey has stated was strongly supported by Labour leader Keir Starmer.
 In October, Starkey was investigated by the police for "stirring up racial hatred" through the comments he made in the podcast with Darren Grimes.
 In regard to the allegations, Starkey said that he did not "intend to stir up racial hatred and there was nothing about the circumstances of the broadcast which made it likely to do so" and also that the investigation by the police was "neither proportionate nor in the best interests of preserving proper freedom of expression".

 On 14 October the police dropped their investigation saying that "it is no longer proportionate that this investigation continues".
-This followed a free speech backlash from several major UK politicians such as then Home Secretary Priti Patel who said the law should protect freedom of speech as a "general principle" which should not be violated.
+A backlash in favor of free speech followed, from several major UK politicians such as then home secretary Priti Patel who said the law should protect freedom of speech as a "general principle" which should not be violated.
 Following the news of the ending of the investigation, Starkey said: "The investigation should never of course have begun.
 From the beginning it was misconceived, oppressive and designed to misuse the criminal law to curtail the proper freedom of expression and debate ... freedom is our birthright; and it is more important than ever at this critical juncture in our nation's history."

 Grimes and Starkey subsequently launched a formal complaint against the Metropolitan Police accusing them of being biased against them and acting in "deference" to the Black Lives Matter movement.